What Are The Non-Surgical Treatments For Varicose Veins?

 For varicose veins, the most serious potential risk is an Endothermal Heat-Induced Thrombosis (EHIT), which sounds scary but is very rare and can be treated with a short course of oral blood thinners.
 If this problem occurs, it is usually noted when you return to the Center for a brief follow-up appointment one week after your treatment.
 At that visit, an ultrasound is performed to be sure that this kind of clot has not formed.
 In fact, because it is so rare, there are some medical authorities who believe screening for it after treatment is unnecessary.
 For patients who are at a greater risk of a blood clot, we will start a preventative blood thinner right after your vein procedure to reduce that risk.

 If some of the surface nerves are tugged on when removing the surface veins you could feel a numbness in that area for a few months.
 If the ablated veins are close to deep nerves you could experience a numbing sensation in the inner ankle, leg, or back of the calf for several months.
-Sometimes this can be permanent.
+Sometimes this can be long-lasting.

 In rare cases, you could develop an infection of the skin after surgery.